-Name: sense data: cellular noise
+sense data: cellular noise

 Year: 2024

-Formation: Live installation performance
+Formation: live performance

 Duration: 20’

-Venue: C-LAB Taiwan Sound Lab, Taipi, Taiwan.
+Venue: Spatial Audio Field, C-LAB Taiwan Sound Lab, Taipei, Taiwan

 Organizer: Taiwan Contemporary Culture Lab (C-LAB)